madda171/W1911180_20211549_Hasala_IPD/README.md

 Ensure the dataset (market-capitalization.csv) is in the correct directory before execution.

-Data

-The notebook reads a file named market-capitalization.csv.

-Ensure the dataset is formatted correctly, with relevant columns such as company names, market capitalization, etc.

-Output

-The notebook provides processed data and may include visualizations if applicable.

 This notebook was developed as part of a project related to portfolio diversification using clustering techniques.